Bergenline Avenue: History

 Originally, Bergenline Avenue was the width of a cowpath, and was not regarded as a business center.
 Street car tracks were expected to be laid on Palisade Avenue, where the Union Hill's Town Hall was located.
 However, an influential citizen named Henry Kohlmeier, who had just built his residence on Palisade Avenue, did not wish to be disturbed by the noise of the passing cars, and proposed that the tracks be laid on Bergenline Avenue, two blocks to the west, and before those who would have objected to this became aware of this change, the motion was approved.
 The continuous line of retail stores that appeared Bergenline Avenue made it a major shopping thoroughfare for North Hudson County, one of the leading shopping centers in Northern New Jersey, and the longest commercial avenue in the state.

 By the early part of the twentieth century, Bergenline Avenue was an Italian-American strip, but by 1981 it was predominantly Cuban.
+Likened to a "Miracle Mile", the aforementioned portion of Bergenline Avenue that ran from Union City through North Bergen was a popular commercial district where Consumers Distributing and Woolworth's were among the shopping choices for residents and visitors, before the rise in popularity of shopping malls.
 By the early 2000s it remained the heart of the Cuban-American community in North Hudson, and home to many other Hispanics.
 Among members of that community, it earned the nickname La Avenida.